No evidence that Russia has taken steps to help any candidate in 2020, intelligence official tells Congress

 Grenell, who lacks substantive intelligence community experience, has been one of Trump’s most vocal and partisan backers.
 Even before he took the ambassador position, he cast doubt on the idea of Russian interference in the 2016 election.
 In an opinion article for Fox News, he played down the severity of the threat, saying “Russian or Russian-approved tactics like cyber warfare and campaign of misinformation have been happening for decades.”

 Tuesday’s briefing is part of a regular series to keep lawmakers apprised of the government’s progress in securing federal elections and on foreign interference.
-Congress in December mandated such briefings for leadership and the House and Senate intelligence committees.
+Congress in December mandated such briefings for leadership and the House and Senate Intelligence committees.